COUPLE / FAMILY COUNSELLING

 In the first session I will explore with you your current issues, inquire about background history and establish the focus of counselling.
 It's your opportunity to ask anything about counselling or about me to help you to make sure of a good match for your needs.
 It is rare for me to see couples / family members individually.
 A counsellor will not take sides or negotiate solutions.
 The difficulty is in the relationship/s and so the solution is in each person 'hearing' and understanding each other.
 This is unlikely to be achieved by seeing clients individually.

 We all would discuss our Counselling Working Agreement, which includes: boundaries, confidentiality, fees and an agreed way of working.
-This first session fee is £50.00.
-(Concessions are available thereafter for students, unemployed, on a sliding scale from £40.00 to £50.00 - please ask for details).
+Then we decide the best way to start.